buntine/barcoders/README.md

-# BarcodeRS
+# Barcoders

-BarcodeRS is a barcode-encoding library for the Rust programming language.
+Barcoders is a barcode-encoding library for the Rust programming language.

-The goal of this project is to support all major symbologies and provide several output formats.
+The goal of this project is to support all major symbologies (EAN-13/8, UPC-A, Code128, Code25, etc) and provide several output formats (SVG, PDF, PNG, etc).

-**BarcodeRS is under active development**
+**Barcoders is under active development.
+Initial release expected late November, 2015**